8 Types of Field Service Management Technology You Need

 • Optimized invoicing

-Integrating these priorities into service management software enhances service delivery, resource management and operational efficiency.
+Integrating these priorities into service management software enhances service delivery, resource management, and overall business operations efficiency, helping organizations manage field service resources and increase productivity at scale.

 3. Route management

 High performers are 3.7 times more likely than underperformers to have excellent route management and navigation.
 Use automation and live traffic data to plot the best route for mobile workers, reducing time-to-site and responding automatically to schedule changes, such as late arrivals or new job requests.
-Real-time communication is pivotal in future field service models, driving efficiency and maximizing benefits.
+Real-time communication between dispatch and the field is pivotal in future field service models, driving efficiency, lowering costs, and maximizing benefits across management field service processes.

 Appointment Assistant offers temporary live tracking of mobile workers en route to job sites.
-It can automatically update customers via their preferred digital channel with estimated arrival times, pre-arrival checklists and the mobile worker’s name and photo.
-This visibility builds a connected customer experience and demonstrates the power of mobile workforce management tools.
+It can automatically update customers via their preferred digital channel with estimated arrival times, pre-arrival checklists, and the mobile worker’s name and photo.
+This visibility builds a connected customer experience, supports field service technicians’ access to critical details, and demonstrates the power of modern mobile workforce management tools.

 4. Digital work order management

 Up-to-date information eliminates wasted time for field service teams.
-Digital work order management enables instant tracking of job updates, inventory volumes and warranties, ensuring proactive service.
+Digital work order management enables instant tracking of job updates, inventory volumes, and warranties, ensuring proactive service.
 By integrating this data with management solutions like cloud-based field service software, organizations create a modern field service environment that keeps teams aligned.
-High performers are 2.6 times more likely than underperformers to excel at providing current information to their teams.
+High performers are 2.6 times more likely than underperformers to excel at providing current information to their teams, highlighting the benefits that field service digitization can offer.

 5. Integrated digital ecosystem

-Ninety percent of mobile workers in high-performing organizations say they always fully understand the customer’s relationship with the organization, compared to 68% of underperformers.
+Ninety percent of mobile workers in high-performing organisations say they always fully understand the customer’s relationship with the organisation, compared to 68% of underperformers.
 This trend aligns with broader customer service insights: 79% of service professionals say great service requires a complete view of customer interactions.

-Achieve a 360-degree view by connecting field service and core service data across the organization—including sales and marketing.
+Achieve a 360-degree view by connecting field service and core service data across the organization—including sales, finance, and marketing.
 A single source of truth gives field service teams deeper insight into customer relationships.
-Connected teams are better aligned and can collaborate cross-functionally to deliver personalized experiences.
-This integration also supports workforce management across field and back-office teams, streamlining service operations.
+Connected teams are better aligned and can collaborate cross-functionally to deliver personalized experiences while maintaining compliance with accounting platforms such as Dynamics Field Service or Sage integrations.
+This integration also supports workforce management across field and back-office teams, streamlining service operations and laying the groundwork to transform field service delivery.

 6. Self-service options

 Seventy-eight percent of field service professionals report increased customer use of self-service channels like account portals and FAQ pages during the pandemic.
-Provide customers with the information they need by updating your knowledge base, help center and chatbots with relevant content.
-Self-service reduces the load on field technicians, allowing them to focus on complex tasks instead of routine inquiries.
+Provide customers with the information they need by updating your knowledge base, help center, and chatbots with relevant content.
+Self-service reduces the load on field technicians, allowing them to focus on complex tasks instead of routine inquiries, thereby increasing productivity and improving customer experiences.

 78% of field service professionals say customers have increased their use of self-service channels during the pandemic.